rvf0068/my-jekyll/README.md

 - **Editable code** - users can modify and re-run the code in their browser
 - **Fast execution** - Pyodide compiles to WebAssembly for near-native performance

-#### Example Post
+#### Complete Demonstration

-See `org/_posts/2025-11-08-python-cell-filter-test.org` for a complete demonstration of interactive Python cells with various examples including regular computations, Sympy symbolic math, and matplotlib plotting.
+Create posts with Python cells to demonstrate interactive computations, Sympy symbolic math, and matplotlib plotting capabilities.

 ### Citations and Bibliography